-A compression fracture can occur anywhere along your spine.
-But the most common areas for it to occur are in the thoracic region (pictured above), which includes the T1-T12 vertebrae; and lumbar region of the spine (pictured below).
+While a compression fracture can occur anywhere along your spine, the most common areas are in the thoracic and lumbar vertebrae.

-As you can see in the above image, a compression fracture often results in a wedge-shaped vertebral body.
-This is the result of the front of the spinal column collapsing (or compressing), while the back of the bone remains unchanged.
-Compression fractures may occur in one or more of your vertebrae.
+These fractures are relatively rare in the neck or upper back.
+A compression fracture often results in a wedge-shaped vertebral body.
+This shape is the result of the front of the vertebral bone collapsing (or compressing), while the back of the bone remains unchanged.3

 In This Article:

 - 7 Possible Causes of Pain Under Your Shoulder Blade

 - Is Poor Posture Causing Your Back Pain?

 - How a Herniated Disc in Your Upper Back Causes Pain, Numbness, and Weakness

 - What You Should Know About Spinal Compression Fractures

 - Relieving the Pain Under Your Shoulder Blade